Jump to Section

 BTS content outperforms polished content on social media.
 Not sometimes.
 Regularly.

-BTS works because it feels like something you were not supposed to see.
-It is the brand with its guard down.
+BTS works because it feels like something you weren't supposed to see.
+It's the brand with its guard down.
 People respond to that.

 The Interview Surplus

-If your shoot day includes interviews, whether it is a CEO talking about the company vision or a customer giving a testimonial, book more time than you need for the hero video.
+If your shoot day includes interviews, whether it's a CEO talking about company vision or a customer giving a testimonial, book more time than you need for the hero video.

 A 30-minute interview might give you 2 minutes of usable content for the brand video.
 But it also gives you 8 to 10 standalone quotes that can each be their own social post.
 Slap a lower third on it, maybe a subtle background graphic.
 Each one is a ready-made piece of content.